Tuli Block: Flora and fauna

 Much of the area is unfenced allowing the animals to roam freely between the Motloutse and Limpopo rivers.
 The vegetation is spectacular, the scenery diverse.
 Gigantic nyala trees and the yellow barked fever trees grow along the riverbanks.
 Gaunt sesame trees take root in rocky outcrops.
 Characteristic baobab trees are ubiquitous amongst the rock koppies.
 Animals flourish in the wild terrain.

 Wildebeest, kudu, eland, impala and waterbuck migrate through the area.
 Lions (some of them black maned), leopard and cheetah follow the game and mingle with the large herds of elephants.
-Nile crocodile abound in large pools in the Limpopo River, with the occasional hippopotamus.
+Nile crocodiles abound in large pools in the Limpopo River, with the occasional hippopotamus.
 Bird life proliferates in the diverse environment.
 Tuli is one of the best places in southern Africa for ornithologists.
 Over 350 species of birds have been identified in the area, including rock thrushes, boulder chats, shrikes and cormorants.
 Different kinds of kingfishers dart into the streams and rivers, while waders stand in the shallows.
 The rare Pel's fishing owl frequents banks above large pools in rivers, best seen at night.

-In other parts of Botswana night drives are not permitted, but here, on private land, game drives are arranged where visitors can see the elusive nocturnal creatures that are seldom seen by day, like the leopard, caracul, aardwolf and aardvark.
-By day experienced trackers and spotters take visitors into the bush by four-wheel-drive or on foot, while mountain biking over organised tracks has become increasingly popular.
+In other parts of Botswana night drives are not permitted, but here, on private land, game drives are arranged where visitors can see the elusive nocturnal creatures that are seldom seen by day, such as the leopard, caracal, aardwolf and aardvark.
+By day, experienced trackers and spotters take visitors into the bush by four-wheel-drive or on foot, while mountain biking over organised tracks has become increasingly popular.

 Attractions

 Solomon's Wall

 Solomon's Wall is basalt cliffs, 30 metres high, once formed a natural dam across the Motloutse river.
 A huge lake filled up behind it, with a waterfall spilling over the dyke during the rains, leaving rich mineral deposits of quartz, agate and other semi-precious stones.
 It was in the sands higher up the Motloutse river that the first alluvial diamonds were found in Botswana, giving a hint of the wealth that was to come.

-At Molalatu, just north of the Tuli block, the descendants of the original inhabitants still live.
+At Molalatu, just north of the Tuli block, the descendants of the original inhabitants are still living.
 The villagers belonging to the Zionist Christian Church community have devised an ingenious method of protecting their livestock against the wildlife in the area.
 They breed 'goat dogs'.
-When the puppies are small they foster them out to lactating goats that treat them as their own children.
+When the puppies are small they foster them out to lactating goats that treat them as their own young.
 The puppies grow up thinking of themselves as goats while preserving all their canine instincts.
-As they get older they accompany the goatherds into the bush, guarding them against predators.
+As they get older they accompany the goat herds into the bush and instinctively guard them against predators.
 Though no match for larger wild animals, their reactions create an element of surprise and often scare off potential attackers.
-Anyway, the villagers consider them an effective deterrent, and they charge visitors a small fee to see the 'goat dogs'.
+The villagers consider them an effective deterrent, and they charge visitors a small fee to see these 'goat dogs'.